 Carvel State Office Bldg., 820 N. French St., Wilmington, DE 19801

-Delaware Escheat – In the event that an owner dies intestate, is missing for more that five years, or abandons the certificate, a gift certificate reverts to the state.
-Delaware Code Annotated tit.
+Delaware Escheat – If an owner dies intestate, is missing for more than five years, or abandons the certificate, a gift certificate reverts to the state.
+Delaware Code Annotated it.
 12 § 1197 et seq.

 Florida: